kestra-io/docs/content/blogs/2024-06-05-gitops-superpowers.md

 **Outcome**: Simplified and Automated Operations

 Implementing the Git Sync pattern ensures that your flows and namespace files in Kestra are always synchronized with the versions in Git.
-T

 **Outcome**: Flexibility and Control